yujinbong/OOP244-NAA-and-NBB-Notes/README.md

 - [Jan 14 - Object Oriented Design, namespaces, Modules](https://recordings.rna2.blindsidenetworks.com/senecacollege/31dd7d7b3ac5e54b8056a006ad1585c1ff02b256-1642164124612/capture/)
 ### NBB
 - [Jan 13 - Object Orient Design, namespaces, Modules](https://www.youtube.com/watch?v=OBqig7UQHj8)

+## IPC144 Review Session  for OOP244 Students
+The review session on IPC144/BTP100 was held on Sunday Jan 16th. <br />
+This session was open to all the students who need to review the 144 concepts before starting 244 subjects.<br />

+### Review Recording
+Since the lecture was several hours long, the video processing will take some time, The recording will be posted as soon as the video is ready.

 # Fardad's Schedule
 | Period | Start-Stop  | Mon | Tue | Wed | Thu | Fri |
 |--------|-------------|-----|-----|-----|------|------|